 Passing the competitive exams for art schools

 The Art Foundation course enables students to develop their creativity and general artistic knowledge.
 The course requires a steady pace of learning and rigour in the quality of work produced.
+Students can follow this course in English.

 Intensive preparation for competitive exams